mndillon/toki-pona-nanpa-linja-n/docs/reference_implementations/README.md

 therefore means “use the production manifest entry whose `fontKey` is `nasinNanpa`”; it does **not** mean “ask the operating system for a font family named `nasinNanpa`”.
 The renderer then uses the manifest's `baseFilename`/`baseFamily` for normal sitelen pona text and ordinary-cartouche work, the `companionFilename`/`companionFamily` for nanpa-linja-n numeric cartouches, and any additional manifest settings required by that font pair.

 The physical source of those font files differs by language.
-Some packages load files from a bundled asset directory, Rust and Go embed them into the compiled program, Dart discovers its packaged asset directory at runtime, and Java deliberately keeps the font binaries external. **For that reason the exact font-path setup is repeated in every language section below.**
+Some packages load files from a bundled asset directory, Rust and Go embed them into the compiled program, Dart discovers its packaged asset directory at runtime, and Java deliberately keeps the font binaries external. **For that reason the exact font-path setup is summarized in every language section above.**

 ### Numeric visual audit